MagisterUnivers/Nest-testing/README.md

 - npm run dev: Run the frontend in development mode.
 - npm run build: Build the application for production.
 - npm run start: Start the production server.

+### Reporting Issues

+If you encounter any issues or have suggestions for improvements, please open an issue on the repository's issue tracker.
+Provide as much detail as possible, including steps to reproduce the problem, screenshots (if applicable), and environment details (OS, browser, etc.).

+### Development Tips

+Ensure that both frontend and backend environments are properly configured before starting development.
+Verify that PostgreSQL is running and accessible, and check your environment variables if you encounter connection issues.
+If your bot token or username changes, update the corresponding environment variables in .env.local for the frontend.

+### This project is licensed under the MIT License.
+See the LICENSE file for more details.